-Best Time for an Alaskan Cruise
+Best Time For An Alaskan Cruise

 This month provides almost unending daylight, for those who like to constantly be on the go, with whatever activity they enjoy.
 With almost 22 hours of daylight, the summer solstice on or about June 21st is the longest day of the year.
 Summer is in full swing.
-Bald Eagles, Whales, Sea Lions, Birds, Sea Otters, Porpoises and more are all active in the summer months.
+Bald Eagles, Whales, Sea Lions, Birds, Sea Otters, Porpoises, and more are all active in the summer months.

 The weather cools a bit in August but is still quite pleasurable.
 There will be a little more rain, and cooler out on the water.
 Warm and cool air mix this time of year and often produce very unique fog with its magical formations.
-The interesting and unpredictable brown and black bears are busy feasting in the salmon choked streams.
-Excellent coho, or silver, salmon runs occur now also for anglers and bear viewing and photography can be at their very best this month.
+The interesting and unpredictable brown and black bears are busy feasting in the salmon-choked streams.
+Excellent coho, or silver, salmon runs occur now also for anglers, and bear viewing and photography can be at their very best this month.
 Bald Eagles, Bears, and other wildlife are very active during this season because they depend on the salmon for food.
-It’s truely an amazing experience to visit Alaska in August and experience nature untouched.
+It’s truly an amazing experience to visit Alaska in August and experience nature untouched.